 For those who rely on public transportation, Daytona Beach offers a variety of quick and efficient ways to make one's way around the city.
 Though the majority of residents of Daytona rely on personal vehicles to get around, the city does offer a bus system, Votran.

 Votran is a fleet of buses, paratransit vehicles and commuter vanpools which carry passengers throughout the city.
 Major roadways such as International Speedway and Atlantic Avenue are home to several bus stops.
 Travellers can also make their way to nearby communities such as Deltona or Ormond Beach.

 In the downtown district and areas along the beach, many amenities such as restaurants, shops and more are easily accessible by foot and bicycle.
-Daytona Beach is also home to a small airport, the Daytona International Airport, which is serviced by both Delta Air and American Airlines.
+FL Daytona Beach is also home to a small airport, the Daytona International Airport, which is serviced by both Delta Air and American Airlines.

 Long-haul buses such as Greyhound have a stop in Daytona Beach for those making their way farther outside of town, and in neighboring DeLand, which is roughly half an hour away, there is an Amtrak train station.

 Fun Things To Do in Daytona Beach

 Daytona Beach is a thriving and exciting city that is home to many fun and exciting events.
 Of course, the Daytona International Speedway typically is the first thing that comes to mind when thinking of things to do in Daytona.
 While it is one of the area's main attractions and definitely provides hours of fun for millions, the city also features a wide range of other attractions.
 Who’s to say you can’t enjoy it all?